isneslab/DriftAnalysis/README.md

 # Drift Forensics of Malware Classifiers

 Repository containing code for our AISec23 paper:
-> Theo Chow, Zeliang Kan, Lorenz Linhardt, Lorenzo Cavallaro, Daniel Arp, and Fabio Pierazzi , Drift Forensics of Malware Classifiers , In Prof. of the ACM Workshop on Artificial Intelligence and Security (AISec), 2023
+> Theo Chow, Zeliang Kan, Lorenz Linhardt, Lorenzo Cavallaro, Daniel Arp, and Fabio Pierazzi , Drift Forensics of Malware Classifiers , In Proc. of the ACM Workshop on Artificial Intelligence and Security (AISec), 2023

 If you use this repository in your own research, please cite our AISec23 paper as follows: